 Microgreens are used as a fresh flavor ingredient primarily in restaurants serving upscale cuisine.
 These restaurants place a strong emphasis on both the creative presentation and flavor of their dishes.
 Microgreens’ delicate, fresh appearance adds beauty and dimension combined with a range of distinct flavor elements.

-Microgreens have been produced in the United States since about the mid 1990′s beginning in Southern California.
+Microgreens have been produced in the United States since about the mid 1990′s beginning in Southern California, then San Francisco and spreading eastward after that.
 Initially, there were very few varieties offered.
 The basic varieties are Arugula, Basil, Beets, Kale, Cilantro and a mixture called Rainbow Mix.
 They are now being grown in most areas of the country with an increasing number of varieties being produced.
 Although many people who are learning about Microgreens for the first time assume they are used in salads, they are almost never used that way in fine-dining restaurants.

 Microgreens versus Sprouts